Toxic Pollution’s Impact on Maternal Health

 Toxic pollution causes immense harm to humans, especially to women and children, threatening maternal and child health.
 It can exacerbate other health concerns, trigger illness throughout the lifespan and can impact generations.
 But women in communities lead in adopting change.
-When women are included in remediation projects, polluted communities often experience positive, lasting change.
+When women are included in advocacy, research, and interventions, polluted communities often experience positive, lasting improvement.

 Exposures to dangerous chemicals have a multigenerational impact on women, families and entire communities.
 Toxicants such as lead and mercury can cause damage to fetuses in utero, including birth defects and neurological damage, and result in lower IQs.
 These chemicals can also be transmitted to infants via breast milk.
 Toxic exposures have been linked to pre-term birth, and infant mortality.
 New research has shown that exposure to toxic pollution in utero can also impact the future reproductive and genetic health of a developing fetus.